mintgarden-io/docs/docs/mintgarden-studio/bulk-mint-nfts.md

 ### Start Minting

-Once you click `Start Minting`, the MintGarden Studio starts uploading an minting your NFTs.
+Once you click `Start Minting`, the MintGarden Studio starts uploading and minting your NFTs.
 Note that you have to keep this application open to continue minting.

 :::tip